 Lake City has a number of parks along the waterfront that would be a fine place for picnicking or quiet contemplation, including Gold Star Mother’s Park and Ohuta Park along Park Street, McCahill Park near the marina, and Roschen Park on South Lakeshore Drive.
 There is also a small park at the end of the point in the middle of town that juts out into Lake Pepin.
 Follow Chestnut Street past the beach and mobile homes for a great panoramic view.

 Hey, what’s that?
-Scotland may have the Loch Ness Monster, but Lake Pepin has Pepie, a mysterious, very large fish, or monster, or very large tree stump.
+Scotland may have the Loch Ness Monster, but Lake Pepin has Pepie, a mysterious, very large fish, or monster, or a massive tree stump.
 Stories about a monster in the lake go back to Native American oral traditions.
 Pepie even got a mention in the 1871 edition of the Minnesota Historical Society’s Book of Days Almanac.
 Maybe you’ll be one of the folks who claims to have seen this mysterious creature, but you are more likely to see a Pepie t-shirt than the actual monster.
 If you are the lucky one to get the first video of Pepie, you could be the next YouTube star.

 The Lake City Historical Society set up a few displays about Lake City’s past in the second floor ballroom of the 1899-era City Hall (205 W. Center St.; 651.345.5383); the ballroom is at least as interesting as the display cabinets.